|

 KANGLEN LALIE

-Prosecution: M. Forsyspan>
+Prosecution: M. Forsyth

-<Defence: H. Toa
+Defence: H. Toa

 JUDGMENT

-p class="MsoNoMsoNormal" style="text-align: justify; margin-top: 1; margin-bottom: 1"> After collecting the child, Marie Helene and Salita went back with him.
+After collecting the child, Marie Helene and Salita went back with him.
 At the persuasion or insistence of the two defendants the complainant, Brigitte, went with them.
 She thought it was alright, ‘stret’, as Kanglen Lalie is a relative of hers.
 Kisito is also related.

-They own on the road.
+They sat down on the road.
 Kanglen took a bottle of alcohol and forced her to drink some.
-It ‘bIt ‘burnt’ inside her.
+It ‘burnt’ inside her.

 Kisito had touched her breasts while they walked and Brigitte asked Kanglen to tell Kisito to stop.
 The two defendants tried to take the complainant down to the river.
 When she refused, Kanglen held her by the arm and took her down.
 It was dark.
-She was crying. <
+She was crying.

-Thence only called one witnesses, Chief Lalie Kaloruk.
-I will refer to his evidence late later.
+The defence only called one witnesses, Chief Lalie Kaloruk.
+I will refer to his evidence later.
 In closing defence counsel relied on the complainant’s and other evidence to say there must be a doubt.
 They say Brigitte went willingly with the two defendants.
 There were houses nearby, people were out and about with the festivities and some outside, preparing food.
 She knew where they were going and why.
 Afterwards they went through the yard of some people who were preparing food.

-lass="MsoNoMsoNormal" style="text-align: justify; margin-top: 1; margin-bottom: 1"> The prosecution reply that this must be assessed in the circumstances of this complainant, the relationship to the two defendants and generally within Vanuatu.
+The prosecution reply that this must be assessed in the circumstances of this complainant, the relationship to the two defendants and generally within Vanuatu.
 In any event, the prosecution say a failure to shout out or run or fight does not in itself indicate consent.

-The defeaid the custom ceremony was to ‘clinim gud face’.
+The defence said the custom ceremony was to ‘clinim gud face’.
 The two defendants are married.
-The.
 Their own witness, Chief Kaloruk, said it was done on this basis and not one or rape.
 Brigitte’s mother agreed the ceremony was to ‘clinim gud face’.
 She agreed she was angry when the two defendants failed to pay the fine and then she and Brigitte went to the police.
 It is not entirely clear from the evidence if the mother understood rape was being alleged until they went to the police.
 She said a small custom fine had now been paid and they wanted to withdraw the case.

-The defence say Salita’s evidence amounted to Brigitte alleging “tufala I ho I holem nogud mi nomo”, and not rape.
+The defence say Salita’s evidence amounted to Brigitte alleging “tufala I holem nogud mi nomo”, and not rape.
 They say Christian’s evidence is the same.
 The defence say in these circumstances there must be a doubt.

 I do not reject the evidence of Brigitte.
 Something clearly happened which upset her considerably.
 I do not say sexual intercourse did not take place.
 She was 16 years old at the time of these incidents.
 She placed a trust in one and probably both of the defendants.

-However, the prosecution must prove their case beyond reble doubt.
-That is a very hery high standard.
+However, the prosecution must prove their case beyond reasonable doubt.
+That is a very high standard.
 There is no corroboration and the warning the Court must give itself is necessarily in operation in this case.
 I cannot say I am satisfied beyond reasonable doubt that this offence is proved.
 In these circumstances I must dismiss the charge and enter verdicts of not guilty.

 R.J.
 COVENTRY